Technical Committee (TC) Methods for Testing and Specification (MTS) Activity Report 2020

 Responsible for the identification and definition of advanced specification and testing methods, which take advantage of formal approaches and innovative techniques to improve the efficiency and economics of both the description of the standard and the development of associated test specifications.

-Working closely with ETSI’s Centre for Testing and Interoperability (CTI), our Methods for Testing and Specification committee (TC MTS) creates standards for testing and specification languages.
-Providing frameworks and methodologies that enable other ETSI committees to produce documents that are easy to understand and easy to use, the work of TC MTS is thus critical to the market success of numerous technologies.
+Working closely with ETSI’s Centre for Testing and Interoperability (CTI), our Methods for Testing and Specification committee (TC MTS) creates standards and guides for testing and specification languages.
+Providing frameworks and methodologies that enable other ETSI committees to produce documents that are easy to understand and use, our work is critical to the market success of many technologies.